bitovi/academy/src/angular/9-form-value-changes/form-value-changes.md

 1. Mark state and city dropdowns as disabled until they are populated with data
 2. Fetch the states list when the component first loads(`ngOnInit`) and populate the dropdown options with the values
-3. When the State FormControl value changes, fetch the list of cities with the selected state as the parameter.
+3. When the State FormControl value changes, fetch the list of cities with the selected state as the parameter
+4. If the state changes, fetch the new list of cities

 > Hint: You'll want to clear the fake data from the state and city value props.

 ### What You Need to Know

 - How to call service methods in a component

+### The Solution

+__src/app/restaurant/restaurant.component.ts__

+@sourceref ./restaurant.component-citystate.ts
+@highlight 54, 66-98, 100-106, 108-117